 For POCI financial assets, interest income is calculated by applying the credit-adjusted EIR to the amortised cost of the financial asset.
-The credit-adjusted EIR is the interest rate that, at initial recognition, discounts the estimated future cash flows (including credit losses) to the amortised cost of the POCI financial asset.
+The creditadjusted EIR is the interest rate that, at initial recognition, discounts the estimated future cash flows (including credit losses) to the amortised cost of the POCI financial asset.

-1.15 INTEREST EXPENSE
+1.14 INTEREST EXPENSE

-Interest expense comprises interest which has been incurred on borrowings, including lease liabilities.
-All borrowing costs are recognised in profit or loss.
+Interest expense comprises interest which has been incurred on borrowings, including lease liabilities and are recognised in profit or loss.

-1.16 OTHER INCOME
+1.15 OTHER INCOME